OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 {: codeblock}

-Run the following command to download or update to the latest **openliberty/open-liberty:kernel-java8-openj9-ubi** Docker image:
+Run the following commands to download or update to the latest **openliberty/open-liberty:kernel-java8-openj9-ubi** Docker image and the required images for Kafka:

 ```
 docker pull openliberty/open-liberty:kernel-java8-openj9-ubi
+docker pull bitnami/kafka:2
+docker pull bitnami/zookeeper:3
 ```
 {: codeblock}

 Run the following commands to containerize the microservices: